Abdul Bari (professor): Early life and education

-In 1937 was his first historical agreement with TISCO (now Tata Steel) Management.
+In 1937, he made his first historical agreement with the TISCO (now Tata Steel) management.

 Bari served as the president of the Bihar Pradesh Congress Committee from 1946 until his death on 28 March 1947.
-He was killed by three men who shot at him after an altercation by a Bari Path in Khusrupur, Bihar Province, during a stopover on his return from Dhanbad to Patna.
+He was killed by three men who shot at him after an altercation by Bari Path in Khusrupur, Bihar Province, during a stopover on his return from Dhanbad to Patna.
 In his tribute, Mahatma Gandhi stated that Bari "lived like a fakir in the service of his countrymen."
-Then Congress President J. B. Kripalani said, "His death has robbed India one of its bravest and most selfless soldiers of freedom.
+Then Congress President J. B. Kripalani said, "His death has robbed India [sic] one of its bravest and most selfless soldiers of freedom.
 He was utterly free from communal bias and knew himself only as an Indian.
 His was a dedicated life filled with a passion for the service of the working classes."

 On the first death anniversary of Bari, Rajendra Prasad recalled his contribution to the nation through a message dated 22 March 1948 published in Mazdur Avaz.

+Personal life

+Abdul Bari was married to Zulaikha Begum, a resident of Koilwar.
+They had 2 sons (Salahuddin Bari and Shahabuddin Bari) and 3 daughters (Tahira, Hamida, Saeeda) together.

+Legacy

+The Government of Bihar named Bari Path, a Road and Abdul Bari Bridge, a Bridge as a tribute to Abdul Bari.

+On March 20, 2021 and On March 28, 2024, The Tata Workers Union led by Sanjiv Kumar Chowdhary, the president of TWU paid tribute to Abdul Bari on his death anniversary.